HOW TO CHOOSE GROUT LIKE A PRO

 White grout?
 Yay or nay?

-I’ve got a crush on most things white, but I’ve got to be honest when it comes to grout - white on floors is usually out.
+It’s no secret we’ve got a crush on most things white, but we’ve got to be honest when it comes to grout - white on floors is usually out.

 We love white grout on our bathroom walls, it’s our go-to colour for a clean, fresh colour scheme.
-I bucked the trend in my own home though and used white grout on the main bathroom floor too.
-“It’ll be fiiiiine!”, I told the girls, when sensible Erin questioned my choice in this high traffic room.
-A few years on and it’s definitely not the bright white it used to be but I still love the white and wouldn’t have had it any other way.
+We bucked the trend in Lana’s home though and used white grout on the main bathroom floor too.
+“It’ll be fiiiiine!”, Lana told the girls, when sensible Erin questioned her choice in this high traffic room.
+A few years on and it’s definitely not the bright white it used to be but Lana still loves the white and wouldn’t have had it any other way.

 So, if you want practical, then white’s out for floors.
 What should you use?
 We recommend the lightest to go on floor tiles is ‘silver grey’ or misty grey’, even if you have white tiles.